Forge UI 2.0 Launch

 Key takeaway - Code parity

-1. Improved communication with UI engineers and Design System adopters
+1. Improved communication with UI engineers and design system adopters

 Status indicators next to UI component names